Tulle Skirt Tutorial

 When I made my first tulle skirt, I spent a ton of time trying to figure everything out.
 We’re talking “What paper do I use for the pattern?” to “How do you make a waistband?!?”
 And literally everything in between.
 I also spent a lot of time calling my mom for help.

-So now I’ve made two tulle skirts (and I’m considering a third, as I mentioned in this post), and seriously, it’s not that hard.
+So now I’ve made two tulle skirts (and I’m considering a third, as I mentioned in this post), and it’s actually not that hard.
 There are just a lot of things that the tutorials failed to mention.
 And that’s why I’m sharing my tulle skirt tutorial today!
 (Fingers crossed that you actually find it easy to follow …)

 How to Make Your Own Tulle Skirt!